solFHE/solphi-radar-hackathon/README.md

 3. Monitor the output in the terminal for analysis results and blockchain interactions.

-4. Check the `solfhe.json` file for persistent storage of analysis results.
+4. Check the `.json` file for persistent storage of analysis results.

 ## Solana Integration

-The Solfhe Analyzer interacts with the Solana blockchain in several ways:
+The Solphi interacts with the Solana blockchain in several ways:

 1. **Account Management**: Creates and manages Solana accounts for data transactions.
 2. **Transaction Handling**: Constructs, signs, and submits transactions containing compressed analysis data.